Cutting a Pancake with an Exotic Knife: Finite shapes 2: Three curved shapes

 \subsection{The figure {\sf 8}}

-A figure {\sf 8} shape consists of two tangential circles of equal but arbitrary radius.
+A figure {\sf 8} shape consists of two tangential circles of equal but otherwise arbitrary radius.
 A graph with $n$ {\sf 8}'s contains $2n$ circles, and so $a_{\sf O}(2n)$ from the previous section is an upper bound on $a_{\sf 8}(n)$.
 However, we cannot achieve all the intersections needed to achieve that bound, since the two constituent circles of each {\sf 8} cannot properly intersect.
-We conjecture that the effect of this constraint is simply to reduce the number of crossings by 2 for each figure {\sf 8}, and so the solution for the {\sf 8} is conjecturally that $a_{\sf 8}(n) = 4n^2-3n+2$ (\seqnum{A386486}).
-The conjecture appears to be true at least for $n \le 3$.
-Figure~\ref{Fig8.1} illustrates $a_{\sf 8}(2) = 12$.
+The effect of this constraint is simply to reduce the number of crossings by 2 for each figure {\sf 8}, and so the solution for the {\sf 8} satisfies $a_{\sf 8}(n) \le 4n^2-3n+2$.